karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [detectABEpeaks.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/detectABEpeaks.m)
 *	**Purpose**: Automatically detects the a, b, and e points in the PPG waveform for each epoch.
 These points correspond to key physiological features in the blood volume pulse waveform: a_peaks (systolic upstroke), b_peaks (systolic peak), and e_peaks (early diastolic point).
 *	**Inputs**:
-  *	'data': Matrix of PPG data, with each column representing an epoch.
-Assumes the first row contains labels.
+  *	‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-  *	'detected_peaks': Array of indices for systolic peaks detected in each epoch.
+  *	‘detected_peaks’ - Cell array containing detected peaks for each epoch
-  *	'detected_onsets': Array of indices for the onset of each pulse in each epoch.
+  *	‘detected_onsets’ - Cell array containing detected onsets for each epoch.
-  *	'fs': Sampling rate, used to normalize time calculations and define search regions for peak detection.
+  *	‘fs’ - Sampling rate of the PPG signal.
 *	**Outputs**:
-  *	'a_peaks_epochs': Indices of detected a points for each epoch, corresponding to the beginning of the systolic phase.
+  *	‘a_peaks_epochs’ - Indices of detected a points for each epoch, corresponding to the beginning of the systolic phase.
-  *	'b_peaks_epochs': Indices of detected b points for each epoch, typically the highest point of the systolic phase.
+  *	‘b_peaks_epochs’ - Indices of detected b points for each epoch, typically the highest point of the systolic phase.
-  *	'e_peaks_epochs': Indices of detected e points for each epoch, marking the start of the diastolic rebound.
+  *	‘e_peaks_epochs’ - Indices of detected e points for each epoch, marking the start of the diastolic rebound.
 *	**Process**:
   *	Calculates the first and second derivatives of the PPG signal to highlight changes in the waveform's slope.
   *	**a Point Detection**: Identifies the onset of systolic upstroke by finding the first significant peak in the second derivative post-pulse onset.